0cirius0/writeup/_posts/2020-06-12-mindgames.md

 Executed the payload through the website homepage to get a reverse shell.

-Found the user.txt
+Got the user shell and found the user.txt

 Ran Linpeas on the machine and found some interesting capabilities.
 ![placeholder](/writeup/assets/img/mindgames/cap.png "capabilities")

- So the openssl binary was given permission to *setuid*
+ So the openssl binary was given interesting permission *setuid*

  Went to GTFObins and found that openssl command can be used to load specific shared libraries to execute commands.
 ![placeholder](/writeup/assets/img/mindgames/so.png "sharedlibrary")